Eyened/retinalysis-vascx/README.md

 ## Updates
 - 12/09/2026: New [VascX app available](https://eyened.github.io/retinalysis-vascx-app/).
-It runs VascX in the browser using GPU acceleration and visualizes biomarkers.
-Running time is about ~10s per image on a Mac M4/M5 laptop.
+It runs VascX in the browser using GPU and visualizes biomarkers.
+Running time is about ~10s per image on a Mac M4/M5 laptop, and much slower on CPU.
+It is meant as a demo and for small runs with <500 images.
+For best performance on larger sets, use the Python package with a GPU.
-- 12/09/2026: New convnextv2 segmentation models are available and new defaults in VascX.
+- 12/09/2026: New convnextv2 segmentation models are available and they are the new default models in VascX.
 They have better performance and run faster than the previous UNet ensembles.
-Both are available in Huggingface.
 - 10/06/2026: Updated README with more complete information on interpreting outputs and advanced use cases.
 - 04/06/2026: We have fixed some remaining missing dependencies that meant run-models was not working correctly with vascx.